RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ### Prokaryotes

-**Prokaryotes** are simply lifeforms.
+**Prokaryotes** are simple lifeforms.
 They are single celled & lack a nucleus.

 An example of a prokaryote is bacterium.